mattbierner/blog.mattbierner.com/_posts/2016-04-07-dreams-of-the-21st-century.md

 The Barb Sanders dream corpus tips the scales at some 820,000 words.
 Damn Barb!
 That's two *War and Peace*s worth of words right there (while also being approximately 87 quadrillion times more entertaining than anything Tolstoy ever produced as well.)

-And Barb Sanders' dreams are high quality stuff too, not just your run-of-the-mill flying escapism, or regressive school testing nightmares, or dreams of the Great Homecoming Fuck Fantasy:
+And Barb Sanders dreams are high quality stuff too, not just your run-of-the-mill flying escapism, or regressive school testing nightmares, or dreams of the Great Homecoming Fuck Fantasy:

-> \# Al Pacino in drag (12/15/99)
+> \# Al Pacino in drag (12/15/99)<br>
 > Al Pacino works for the police department.
 He also runs a theft ring.
 Mostly they steal lipstick and women's clothing.
 I see him putting on bright red lipstick.
 He has luscious full lips.

 I LOVE YOU BARB SANDERS!!!